isoqovjorabek2/image_to_sheet/README.md

 - The application includes automatic number correction
 - Common mistakes are automatically fixed (O→0, I→1, etc.)
+- Aggressive filtering removes OCR gibberish and extracts only valid numbers
 - Check the output Excel file - numbers should be converted to numeric type
 - If numbers are still wrong, the image quality may need improvement
+- Try using `--aggressive-filter` to remove more OCR errors

+### Too Many OCR Errors / Gibberish Text

+- **Conservative filtering by default** - preserves valid content even with some OCR errors
+- The application cleans text but keeps it unless it's clearly gibberish
+- Cyrillic text is preserved even if it has some OCR errors
+- Numbers are extracted and validated separately
+- If you see too much gibberish, try:
+  - Using `--aggressive-filter` to remove more OCR errors
+  - Improving image quality (higher resolution, better contrast)
+  - Using `--min-confidence 0.25` to filter out low-confidence results
+  - Ensuring good lighting and focus when capturing the image

+### Missing Valid Content

+- **By default, the application preserves content** - it cleans text but doesn't remove it aggressively
+- If you're missing valid content, the filtering might be too strict
+- Try without `--aggressive-filter` flag (default behavior)
+- Lower the confidence threshold: `--min-confidence 0.15` to capture more text
+- Check that your image has good quality and contrast

 ### Cyrillic Text Not Detected Correctly